+- NREL Small Business database

+- Databases including but not limited to:

+- SAM System for Award Management

+- Minority Supplier Development Council

+- Women's Business Enterprise Council

+- US Department of Veterans Affairs

+- SBA Dynamic Small Business Search (DSBS)

+- Small Business Development Centers

+- GSA
-- Prior to Procurement submitting Request for Proposal(s) (RFP), seek source information from any of the above mailing lists, or other various mailing lists, as well as other reference material to identify small, small disadvantaged, women-owned, HUBZone, veteran, and servicedisabled veteran-owned business entities. - Monitor monthly small business reports to determine if small, small disadvantaged, womenowned, HUBZone, veteran, and service-disabled veteran-owned businesses are meeting negotiated goals outlined in NREL's Small Business Subcontracting Plan. - Utilize source lists from various chambers of commerce, small business councils, and organizations such as the Mountain Plains Minority Supplier Development Council, Opportunity Council, and Colorado Women's Chamber of Commerce. - Utilize source lists from the Battelle Family of Labs. - Seek source information from large businesses and other government entities. - VI.
-INTERNAL EFFORTS TO GUIDE AND ENCOURAGE SUBCONTRACT/PURCHASING PERSONNEL AND NREL STAFF - Throughout this Plan, Alliance has demonstrated commitment to small business, illustrating its internal efforts to achieve subcontracting goals.
-The following recaps Alliance best business practices to better guide staff subcontracts with small businesses: - Establish, maintain, and utilize SB, SDB, WOB, HZ, VOB, and SDVOB source lists, guides, and other data for soliciting subcontracts. - Assist Procurement at pre-planning solicitation meetings to determine small business opportunities. - Hold periodic training and meetings with subcontract staff and other organizational groups regarding Alliance Plan and commitment to small business. - Monitor activities to review and evaluate compliance with this Plan. - Make sure that Alliance/NREL requirements are clear and precise before sending out solicitations. - When practical, arrange pre-proposal conferences to make sure SB, SDB, WOB, HZ, VOB, and SDVOB concerns understand all requirements that are outlined in the RFP. - Make challenging and reasonable recommendations to NREL staff concerning strategies for maintaining and/or exceeding the approved small business goals.

-implement and maintain a vendor/supplier database that allows firms to enter their business into the NREL Small Business Vendor Database via the Internet.
+- Prior to Acquisition Services submitting Request for Proposal(s) (RFP), seek source information from any of the above mailing lists, or other various mailing lists, as well as other reference material to identify small, small disadvantaged, women-owned, HUBZone, and servicedisabled veteran-owned business entities.

+- Monitor monthly small business reports to determine if small, small disadvantaged, womenowned, HUBZone, and service-disabled veteran-owned businesses are meeting negotiated goals outlined in NREL's Small Business Subcontracting Plan.

+- Utilize source lists from various chambers of commerce, small business councils, and organizations such as the Mountain Plains Minority Supplier Development Council, Opportunity Council, and Colorado Women's Chamber of Commerce.

+- Utilize source lists from the Battelle Family of Labs.

+- Seek source information from large businesses and other government entities.

+VI.
+INTERNAL EFFORTS TO GUIDE AND ENCOURAGE SUBCONTRACT/PURCHASING PERSONNEL AND NREL STAFF

+Throughout this Plan, Alliance has demonstrated commitment to small business, illustrating its internal efforts to achieve subcontracting goals.
+The following recaps Alliance best business practices to better guide staff subcontracts with small businesses:

+- Establish, maintain, and utilize SB, SDB, WOB, HZ, and SDVOB source lists, guides, and other data for soliciting subcontracts. - Ensure NREL SB representative is present at Acquisition Services at pre-planning solicitation meetings to determine small business opportunities. - Hold quarterly trainings and meetings with acquisition services' staff and other organizational groups regarding Alliance Plan and commitment to small business. - Monitor activities to review and evaluate compliance with this Plan. - Make sure that Alliance/NREL requirements are clear and precise before sending out solicitations. - When practical, arrange pre-proposal conferences to make sure SB, SDB, WOB, HZ, and SDVOB concerns understand all requirements that are outlined in the RFP. - Make challenging and reasonable recommendations to NREL staff concerning strategies for maintaining and/or exceeding the approved small business goals. - Maintain a vendor/supplier database that allows firms to enter their business into the NREL Small Business Vendor Database via the internet.
 This database allows companies to list their capabilities and the goods/services they provide.
 This database is available not only to subcontract administrators, but all NREL staff, and is easily searched by vendor name, type of business, type of goods/services, state, NAICs code, and keywords.